flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/online-atc.md

 It lists all currently available ATC stations which can then be activated in the RMP 1 by a single click.

-## Usage

-Go to the flyPad [ATSU/AOC settings page](settings.md#atsuaoc) and select your Online ATC service.

-!!! warning ""
-    Only VATSIM or IVAO can be used for this feature at this time.

-Go back to the ATC page and see the list of the currently available ATC stations.
-Click on a station to set this frequency in the Captain's RMP.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypad/flypad-online-atc-vatsim.png" style="width: 100%; height: auto;" loading="lazy">
     <a href="../dashboard/">   <div class="imagemap" style="position: absolute; left: 1.3%; top:  8.3%; width: 5.8%; height: 8.1%;"><span class="imagemapname">Dashboard</span></div></a>